ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 You can create an environment from a template or bring your own Terraform configuration.

+Use caution when managing critical resources
+Terraform is idempotent, which means that it erases and replaces the resource when you apply changes.
+As such, use caution when you create resources in Schematics that contain irreplaceable data, like databases.
+If you do choose to put these kinds of resources into Schematics, be sure to always use plan to confirm changes.
+Running plans show you how resources might be replaced or deleted.
+Inspect plan logs thoroughly before you apply the changes.
+For more information about plan and apply logs, see Deployment logs and annotations.

+Verify limits for services before you deploy resources Before you deploy a resource, check whether you can create the resource without reaching the service limit for your IBM account.
+If the service limit is reached, the resource will not be deployed until you increase your service quota or destroy other resources from that service.
+Run bx resource quotas to see all resource quota definitions for your account.

 ### With the console
 {: #gui}